 In East Riding a mobile sexual health clinic has been established, allowing staff to take services direct to where people are.
 It forms part of a multi-pronged approach to reach out to local people, especially the young.
-PrEP is a pill which prevents infection with HIV by stopping the virus from replicating.

 From health promotion to a mobile clinic

 East Riding’s sexual health service has done sexual health promotion outreach work in a variety of settings for many years.
 A team of support workers has toured schools, colleges, pupil referral units and army bases ever since public health moved into local government.

 The team provides advice and raises awareness about the importance of looking after sexual health as well as handing out testing kits, free condoms and pregnancy tests and book appointments remotely.
 A health promotion bus was also used from time to time to do some mobile outreach work.

 When the contract for sexual health services was once again awarded to City Health Care Partnership CIC in 2020 it was decided to build on the outreach model.